KCAC Residency: Call for Submissions

 Residency Periods: 2 weeks – 3 months, subject to change based on unique project proposals.

 The Kurdistan Center for Arts and Culture (KCAC) is pleased to announce the Call for Submissions for our Inaugural Residency Program.
-This initiative seeks to foster interdisciplinary scholarship, cultural exchange, and expression rooted in narratives of Kurdistan while uniquely presenting this through various artistic forms supported by Curated by KCAC.
+The goal of this program is to foster interdisciplinary scholarship, cultural exchange, and artistic expression rooted in Kurdistan narratives, presented through various artistic forms.

-We invite applications from artists, researchers, curators, writers, and cultural practitioners across disciplines in Kurdistan, the broader region, and in diaspora, through different mediums.
-Furthermore, while applicants from all parts of Kurdistan and the diaspora are prioritised, we welcome international applicants to apply with projects that are in service to Kurdistan’s cultural heritage and contemporary arts.
+Our target audience is artists, researchers, curators, writers, and cultural practitioners across disciplines.
+While we prioritize applicants from all parts of Kurdistan and the diaspora, we also welcome international artists with projects that serve Kurdistan’s cultural heritage and contemporary arts.

-Residents’ submitted projects should fall within the work and engagement of KCAC’s respective departments (including Curated by KCAC, KCAC Archive, Public Impact, and Literary Publications), furthermore, residents are encouraged to contribute to public events or publications, ensuring the network of research and creatives in the region bridge awareness and accessibility.
-Forms of public engagement include grass root research and dialogue, exhibitions, workshops, lectures, and accessible publications.
+You will have access to KCAC’s respective departments (Curated by KCAC, KCAC Archive, Public Impact, Translation and Publication).
+It is important for submitted projects to align with KCAC’s departmental work.
+Furthermore, residents are encouraged to contribute to public events or publications, ensuring the network of research and creatives in the region bridge awareness and accessibility.
+Forms of public engagement include grassroots research and dialogue, exhibitions, workshops, lectures, and accessible publications. and have valuable contributions to our public events or publications.

 Residency Tracks